A. The first four seals of the scroll bring four horsemen.

 b.
 "The wars and famines predicted in the second and third seals are not unfamiliar events in the history of the world, but never before since the time of Noah has a judgment so devastating been consummated as to destroy one-fourth of the earth's population at one stroke."
 (Walvoord)

 c.
-As far as the seals are concerned, they will be an intense amplification of “business as usual.”
+As far as the seals are concerned, they will be an intense amplification of bad conditions often experienced through history.
 God will give mankind over to his fallen nature - and more!

 i.
 This is not the case with some of the trumpet and bowl judgments of later chapters.
 They are completely unique manifestations of God's judgment.

 3. The sixth seal concludes with a valid question: Who is able to stand?
 Only the believer can stand before this great judgment, the one who is justified by grace through faith in Jesus Christ.

 a.
 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ, through whom also we have access by faith into this grace in which we stand.
 (Romans 5:1-2)